 But that happens only when the tide is low.
 Be careful to leave the belongings unsupervised.
 Sometimes the monkey will try to steal guests’ belongings.
 To avoid this, don’t stay too long near the cliff.
 Go near the crowd, after all, monkeys are still wildlife animals.

 Surfboard Rental & Surfing Course

 The waves in Padang Padang beach are the typical southern ocean waves.
 High and wild at times.
 So, the wave is great for pro surfers.
 For visitors with zero surfing experience, hire a surf instructor.
 The normal fee is US$20 for a 1.5-hour session.
-Sometimes the instructor may charge more, but one can dodge the high price by bargaining.
+Sometimes the instructor may charge more, but customers can dodge the high price by bargaining.

 Surfboard rentals are also available on the beach.
 One board is charged US$ 7 or around Rp100.000.
 More expensive compared to other beaches, and unfortunately the price isn’t negotiable.
 The rent is for as long as the surf shop closes at around sunset.

 Beach and suntan are sure inseparable.
-Visitors can get the tan too in Padang Padang Beach.
+Visitors can get a tan too in Padang Padang Beach.
 However, the place doesn’t have many sunbeds.
 As the beach line isn’t that long.
 Prepare sarongs, just in case there isn’t any spot available.